 - Siberian Husky

 A thriving spot that mixes a cosmopolitan energy with a remarkable mountain-backdrop, the Mile High City is best enjoyed outside.
-Whether cycling the Cherry Creek Trail or heading out to meet friends at one of town’s 150+ craft breweries, pet parents find Denver is the ideal home for both Labrador and Golden Retrievers (ranking second and third) as well as for the popular Goldendoodle and Bernedoodle crosses.
+Whether cycling the Cherry Creek Trail or heading out to meet friends at one of town’s 150+ craft breweries, pet parents find Denver is the ideal home for both Golden and Labrador Retrievers (ranking second and third) as well as for the popular Goldendoodle and Siberian Husky.

 Despite the name, the Australian Shepherd is in fact a home-grown breed that was first developed in California.
 Extremely energetic and whip-smart, “Aussies” quickly gained a cult status with ranchers across the Western states — a popularity that clearly holds true today!